Belarusian Americans in New York City: Cuisine

 Belarusian cuisine can be found at restaurants and groceries in New York City, including the Belarussian Xata restaurant in Sheepshead Bay and the Belarus Supermarket in West Brighton.
 Due to being landlocked, seafood is not a common staple of the Belarusian diet.
 Staples of Belarusian cuisine include beef, pork, mushrooms, grains, and potatoes.
 Belarusian cuisine varies according to religion; pork is a common dish for Belarusian Christians, but does not feature in the cuisine of Belarusian Jews who keep kosher or Belarusian Muslims who keep halal.
 Many Lipka Tatar Muslims drink alcohol, while still refraining from pork.
 Bagels, dranikai (latkes), babka, cabbage rolls, borscht, and kholodets (meat jelly) remain staples in many Belarusian-American homes.

 Culture

 A small Belarusian-Jewish klezmer music scene exists in Brooklyn, incorporating elements of traditional Belarusian and Litvak music.

 Each year a Belarusian festival is held at St. Cyrcil's church.
 The festival is part of the annual Atlantic Antic street festival.

 LGBT Belarusians are involved in RUSA LGBT, a community organization for Russian-speaking LGBT immigrants from Belarus, Russia, Ukraine, Kazakhstan, Kyrgyzstan, and other ex-Soviet states.
 The co-president of RUSA LGBT, Nina Long, is Belarusian.
 The organization was founded in 2008 and participates in the annual NYC Pride March.
-In 2013, after a homophobic crackdown by Belarusian police, a small delegation of LGBT Belarusians and their allies toured the United States, including a stop in New York City.
+In 2013, after a crackdown by Belarusian police, a small delegation of LGBT Belarusians and their supporters toured the United States, including a stop in New York City.